 Notarial certification of a power of attorney

-In principle, a power of attorney can be established without any formalities.
-Even orally.
-In some cases, a written power of attorney is necessary.
-The most secure form of a power of attorney is the notarial certification of the signature.
-As a rule, a notarially certified power of attorney is always required if it is granted in order to sign contracts with a notary.
-If, for example, I need a power of attorney to establish a limited liability company, it must be notarised.
+In principle, a power of attorney can be issued in any form.
+This also means verbally.
+In some cases, a written power of attorney is required.
+An even more secure form of power of attorney is the notarised certification of the signature.
+As a rule, a notarised power of attorney is always required if it is granted in order to sign contracts with notaries.
+For example, if I need a power of attorney to found a limited liability company, this must be notarised.

 Online Notarization of Powers of Attorney